ESP32-CAM (AI-Thinker)

 Camera and Image Quality

 At full 2MP resolution, frame rates drop to 2-4 FPS due to JPEG encoding time on the 240MHz dual-core processor.
-For streaming applications, VGA or SVGA (800x600) resolution is the practical sweet spot.
-Image quality is adequate for surveillance and monitoring but noticeably worse than even budget smartphone cameras.
+For streaming applications, VGA or SVGA (800x600) resolution is the practical sweet spot — recognizable faces, readable text, and smooth enough motion for security camera duty.
+Image quality is adequate for surveillance and monitoring but noticeably worse than even budget smartphone cameras: colors are washed out in low light, dynamic range is limited, and there is visible noise above ISO 400 equivalent.
+The fixed-focus lens has no autofocus, so objects closer than about 30cm are blurry.

 The ESP32-CAM uses a small PCB trace antenna that provides WiFi range of roughly 5-10 meters through walls.
-An IPEX connector on the board allows attaching an external antenna, which dramatically improves range to 20-30 meters indoors.
-For any deployment beyond the same room as your router, an external antenna is essential.
+This is the weakest WiFi antenna on any ESP32 board in our database — acceptable for same-room deployment but inadequate for cameras monitoring a garage, garden, or entryway that is not adjacent to the router.
+An IPEX connector on the board allows attaching an external 2.4GHz antenna, which dramatically improves range to 20-30 meters indoors.
+For any deployment beyond the same room as your router, a $5 external antenna is essential and should be considered part of the base cost.

 Full Specifications